 Heritage Day (Open Monumentendag) is proof that built heritage continues to fascinate.
 The Open Monuments Day recipe is simple: hundreds of monuments throughout Flanders open their doors on the second Sunday of September.
 Heritage Days will also take place in times of the coronavirus, either in an alternative form.
 Archipel contributes by organizing an annual lecture and has invited this year Maarten Liefooghe, lecturer at Ghent University, to reflect on the role of architectural competitions in relation to heritage.

-Architecture competitions such as Open Call and WinVorm, have given the public building culture an important impulse since the turn of the century, and have increased the sense of ambitious experiment.
-This lecture examines the way in which competition projects with an intervention in important heritage not only provides their own interpretation of a task, but sometimes also of the relevant heritage.
+Architecture competitions such as Open Call and WinVorm have given an important impulse to the public building culture since the turn of the century and have increased the sense of ambitious experimentation.
+This lecture examines the way in which competition projects with an intervention in important heritage not only provide their own interpretation of the commission, but sometimes also of the relevant heritage.
 This is in tension with (the illusion of) a static and purely scientific heritage valuation.
-Heritage, on the other hand, comes into the picture as repeatedly co-produced in the present, and architecture is highlighted as a prominent interpretive practice and as a technical-cultural medium for curating heritage.
+Heritage, on the other hand, appears as co-produced over and over in the present, and architecture is highlighted as a prominent interpretive practice and as a technical-cultural medium for curating heritage.

 Photo 1: Malgorzata Olchowska, “The inherited city”, 2019 from the “Open Call” exhibition, photo: Michiel De Cleene.